Living Trusts For The Texas Homestead

 LIVING TRUSTS AND REAL ESTATE INVESTORS

-When real estate investors consider an entity structure, a key question should always be: Where is the liability barrier?
+A key question when considering any entity structure is Where is the liability barrier?
 When it comes to trusts (standing alone) there simply isn’t one.
-Worse, the trustee is completely exposed since the title trustee confers no legal protection at all.
+Worse, the trustee is completely exposed since serving as trustee confers no legal protection at all (the naked trustee problem).

 What about a trustor’s LLC membership interest?
 Can this safely be placed in a living trust alongside the homestead?
-Usually, the answer is yes since an LLC member does not directly own an LLC’s investment property.
-Placing one LLC membership interest in a living trust (alongside the homestead) avoids any necessity for probate on the membership interest—a significant benefit and viable approach in many situations.
-That said, mixing assets into a living trust that are not homestead-related should always be approached with caution.
+Usually, the answer is yes if this can be done with little or no risk.
+This is usually the case since an LLC member does not directly own an LLC’s investment real estate.

-Another note of cautions: as a general principle, one should not ask a trust (or any entity) to do more work than it prudently can or should be doing.
-If there are multiple assets and varied interests that need to be considered and planned for, then one can always create a second trust, separate from the trust that holds the homestead—and that may be the safer course.
+Caution: as a general principle, one should not ask a trust (or any entity) to do more work than it prudently can or should be doing under the circumstances.
+If there are multiple assets and varied interests that need to be considered and planned for, one can always create a second trust or entity, separate from the trust that holds the homestead—and that may be the safer course.

 Additional Legal Documents